Skip to main content

 Introduction

-This guide provides some basic information on maintaining and securing TON Validator nodes.
+This guide provides essential information for maintaining and securing TON validator nodes.

-This document assumes that a validator is installed using the configuration and tools recommended by TON Foundation but general concepts apply to other scenarios as well and can be useful for savvy sysadmins.
+It assumes that you install a validator using the configuration and tools recommended by the TON Foundation.
+However, the general concepts discussed here can be applied to other scenarios, making them useful for experienced system administrators.

 Maintenance